kbss-cvut/s-pipes-editor-ui/README.md

 # S-Pipes-UI editor

-> React Starter Boilerplate with Hot Module Replacement and Webpack 4
+> Skeleton is from - React Starter Boilerplate with Hot Module Replacement and Webpack 4

 ## Basic info